clementgallet/libTAS/README.md

 Installing with the debian package will install all the required packages as well.

 If you don't have a Linux system beforehand, an easy way is to use a virtual machine to run the system.
-Grab a virtualization software (e.g. VirtualBox) and a Linux distribution (e.g. Ubuntu) whose architecture matches a supported architecture of the game you want to run (in most cases amd64, sometimes only i386 is available).
+Grab a virtualization software (e.g. VirtualBox) and a Linux distribution (e.g. Ubuntu).
+If you have a 64-bit computer, install a 64-bit Linux distribution, which will allow you to run both 32-bit and 64-bit games (using the corresponding version of libTAS).
 Note for Ubuntu users that you need a recent version (17.10 minimum).

 ## Compile